 Issue Comments/ Compliments Throughout the summer common inquiries were made about possible river hazards, regulations/restrictions, directions, brochure requests and campsite info/questions.
 Many visitors were appreciative of BLM/Forest Service presence at the boat ramps.
-The public appreciated the information boards, new river brochures, up-to-date weather and flow information, and river hazard postings.
-Users reported the desire to see boat ramps improved and/or more developed at Horseshoe Bend, Gravel Bin, and Susan Creek Day Use Area Hazards A strainer was reported on segment 1 about a half mile from Boulder Flat raft launch near "pop goes the weasel" rapid.
-BLM/Forest Service assessed the situation and determined that it was not a safety hazard.
-A bike was removed from the river near Horseshoe Bend in July.
-A car was removed from the river near mile marker 45 in July.
-User Conflicts/ Violations • One report of a group openly urinating off the boat ramp at Horseshoe Bend Weather • 2019 had the same average temperature as 2018, but with more spikes of temperature in the beginning of the summer.
-Fire • No major fires affecting the North Umpqua River
+The public appreciated the information boards, river brochures, up-to-date weather and flow information, and river hazard postings.
+Users reported the desire to see boat ramps improved and/or more developed at Horseshoe Bend, Gravel Bin, and Susan Creek Day Use Area.
+Graffiti had to be removed from Boulder Flat Boat launch Kiosk Hazards There was a strainer that came down in section 4 and was removed in the 2021 season.
+Another tree restricts movement in section 2.
+Boulder Flat was made unusable due to a tree across the river at a rapid, requiring users to put in downstream.
+User Conflicts/ Violations • No reported user conflicts for 2021 season Weather 2021 had higher average temperatures for the area compared to past years.
+2021 was also a high drought year for the area.
+Fire • Jack Fire started on 7/5/2021 and put an abrupt stop to the boating/angling season on the North Umpqua.
+The river corridor was closed for weeks while crews did their work. (more information on pg.#24)